Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mittagong has 185 active public transport stops offering a mix of train and bus services.
-These are serviced by 47 routes providing 2,453 weekly passenger trips.
-Transport accessibility is excellent, with residents typically located 183 meters from the nearest stop.
-Most residents commute outward, with cars being the dominant mode at 93%.
+Public transport analysis reveals 185 active transport stops operating within Mittagong, comprising a mix of trains and buses.
+These stops are serviced by 47 individual routes, collectively providing 2,453 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 183 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 93%.
 Vehicle ownership averages 1.5 per dwelling.
-According to the 2021 Census, 24.0% of residents work from home, which may reflect COVID-19 conditions.
+Some 24.0% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Frequently Asked Questions - Transport